blackblood/deforest/README.md

 `least_used_percentile_threshold`: Percentile threshold to tell Deforest what methods should be considered least used.

 ## Features in pipeline
+~~VS Code extension so you can see the highlighted methods in your editor itself instead of reading code on the browser.~~ (DONE)
-VS Code extension so you can see the highlighted methods in your editor itself instead of reading code on the browser.
+Sublime text extension so you can see the highlighted methods in your editor itself instead of reading code on the browser.

 ## Contributing
 Feel free to dive in!
 Open an <a href="https://github.com/blackblood/deforest/issues">issue</a> or submit PRs.